5 Busy (& Slightly Luxurious) Days in Chiang Mai

 After you’ve navigated your way back down from Doi Suthep (the songthaews will take you all he way back into town for around 60฿), enjoy an afternoon of relaxation before heading out to Chiang Mai’s famous Sunday market.

 Clearly this element of the trip will depend on when you are in Chiang Mai!
-Hopefully at least one of your nights in Chiang Mai will be a Sunday, and the days above can easily be moved around to fit your plans.
+Hopefully at least 1 of your 5 nights in Chiang Mai will be a Sunday, and the days above can easily be moved around to fit your plans.
 If you’re not then there is a night bazaar just outside the city walls that runs every night.

 Whilst a bit more touristy than the markets in other cities such as Chiang Rai, Chiang Mai’s Sunday market is still an experience that can’t be missed if you’re in the city at the right time.
 Amongst the wooden statues, traditional garments and unique artwork you will also find incredible street food.